terjebra/typesystem/type_system.md

 * Static type checker
 * Analyze source code at compile time
 * Type of variable or method is known at compile time
-    * Explicitly or by use of type inference
+    * Explicitly or by use of type inference (Hindley–Milner)
 * A variable declared of a type, cannot be assigned a value of a different type (without casting)
 * Some language features cannot be checked statically (i.e downcasting)
 * Catch bugs early